 In his book The Sopranos, Prof. Dana Polan notes that Patsy Parisi represents the “evil twin” trope, a trope commonly found in soap operas and other forms of drama.
 But there’s nothing “evil” about Patsy’s revenge here, only an act too banal to even properly be called “vengeance.”

 It is in the final scene of the episode that the intrinsic, banal “regularness” of The Sopranos completely and utterly trumps the clichés of the procedural.
 It’s a long clip but it’s worth every second:

 This is one of my favorite scenes of Season 3.
 Chase essentially gives the middle finger to crime-drama conventions here.
 The FBI’s interest gets piqued when they hear Tony talking about “messy…wet work.” (“Wet work” is a euphemism for assassination, coined by the Russian KGB and now used by the mob: the spilling of blood = wet work.)
-Of course, Tony isn’t talking about whacking someone but about plumbing.
+Of course, Tony isn’t talking about whacking someone but about actual wet plumbing work.
 The conversation only grows more mundane when Carmela comes down.
 She and Tony discuss dinner, laundry, exercise, dental floss and roughage.
 (Adding “roughage” to your diet—and your dialogue—is a great way to promote regularness.)
 This scene of banality, so characteristic of The Sopranos, checkmates the exciting, driven plots of the typical procedural.

 Or does it?
 In the final shot, the camera moves in on the bugged lamp.
 Although the agents were not able to record any damning evidence this time around, the FBI have penetrated Tony’s domestic sanctuary.
 The desk lamp represents a major threat to Tony Soprano.
 Elvis Costello’s “High Fidelity” starts up and continues over the credits, highlighting that there is now a hi-fi listening device planted in the Soprano basement.
 The tragic death of Nancy Marchand soon after the Season 2 finale meant that Chase could no longer utilize Livia as a direct threat to Tony Soprano.
 Although Livia is an irreplaceable character, the wired desk lamp is (at least for now) able to bring some new tension to the drama.